Why Risk Transfer?

 Presented by Christopher F. Hawthorne, CPCU, CIC

-Insurance premiums fluctuate annually due to sales and payroll activity but also due to loss history.
+Insurance premiums fluctuate annually due to sales and payroll activity of a contractor and also due to loss history.
 The insurance policy provides money to rebuild damaged property, to defend in a liability suit, to pay settlements as well as take care of employees when they are injured on the job.
 These combined costs are labeled as losses.

 Hold Harmless-Party A holds Party B harmless for a loss when Party A has caused part or all of a loss.

-- Indemnify– Party A agrees to reimburse Party B for damages (settlements and judgments).
+Indemnify– Party A agrees to reimburse Party B for damages (settlements and judgments).

 Defend– Party A agrees to pay the cost to defend Party B after a loss if Party B is named in a claim or suit.

-- Additional Insured Status– Party A provides coverage for Party B under Party A’s insurance program for Operations and Completed Operations.
+Additional Insured Status– Party A provides coverage for Party B under Party A’s insurance program for Operations and Completed Operations.

 Primary Coverage-Party A states that it’s coverage is primary should Party B be brought into the suit.

-- Non-Contributory Coverage-Party A states it’s policy disallows Party B’s policies from sharing in the loss.
+Non-Contributory– Coverage-Party A states it’s policy disallows Party B’s policies from sharing in the loss.

-- Waiver of Subrogation-Party A disallows its insurance company from pursuing Party B’s insurance carrier for any amount due to Party B’s negligence that may have contributed to the loss.
+Waiver of Subrogation-Party A disallows its insurance company from pursuing Party B’s insurance carrier for any amount due to Party B’s negligence that may have contributed to the loss.